jenkaplan/weatherApp/README.md

 # Weather App

 This was a mock code challenge for General Assembly to practice the interview process.
-This uses the Google Geolocate API and the Dark Sky weather API.
+This uses the Google Geolocate API and the Dark Sky weather API to tell users the weather at their location.